July 4, 2022

 • hidden_message (String)

 Optional.
-Text of the message that will be shown to a user after the invoice is paid.
-Up to 2o48 characters.
+Text of the message which will be presented to a user after the invoice is paid.
+Up to 2048 characters.

 • paid_btn_name (String)

 Optional.
-Name of the button that will be shown to a user after the invoice is paid.
+Label of the button which will be presented to a user after the invoice is paid.
+Supported names:

 viewItem – “View Item”